 Have you suffered a significant loss recently?
 If you are grieving, the holidays can be overwhelming.
 This joyous time can trigger some very intense emotions.
 You may be asking, “How am I going to make it through this joyful time without him/her?”

-Here are a few tips which can help you deal with loss and grief over the holidays.
+Here are 21 tips that can help you deal with loss and grief over the holidays.

 - Acknowledge the holidays are going to be different this year and they will be tough.